eyyupoglu/MicroPython/README.md

 # MicroPython
-Yeast cell counter with light sensor, Neopixels, led and button
+Yeast cell counter with light sensor, Neopixels, led and even a button!!!